Cuban migrants reach Florida in engine-powered wooden boat

 The Cubans arrived in good health and are being interviewed by immigration officials.

-Cubans who reach U.S. soil are allowed to remain in the United States under what is known as the “wet foot, dry foot” policy while migrants found at sea are usually returned to the communist island.
+Cubans who reach U.S. soil are allowed to remain in the United States under what is known as “wet foot, dry foot” policy.
+Migrants found at sea are frequently returned to the communist island.